 Once you’ve improved, consolidated, or removed low-quality content, you might be wondering what to do next.

 If you keep doing things the old way, you’ll end up right back where you started.
-So before you publish any new high-quality content, learn how to do keyword research and map out your strategy.
+So before you publish any new high-quality content, learn how to do keyword research and map out your new SEO strategy.

 If you know your keywords ahead of time, you’ll be able to write plenty of unique content that your readers – and Google – will love!